STUDY AYURVEDA IN AUSTRALIA

 HIA's Ayurvedic courses are dedicated to the integration of authentic, Vedic education with the enlightened Western ideas of today, and our accredited educators include experienced Ayurvedic Practitioners, some of whom originally trained in India.
 Our experienced practitioners achieve wonderful results through sophisticated detoxification processes, lifestyle advice, diet, exercise, herbal therapy and stress management through yoga, pranayama and meditation.

 Health Institute Australasia offers both Australian government accredited Ayurvedic courses, and short Ayurvedic courses, training intensives and workshops*.
-Follow links below to learn more about each course.

 *NOTE: Please note that many of HIA's short courses and workshops are a component of our government-accredited training programs from the Health Training package.
 These programs are also CRICOS-approved for HIA delivery.
 However, when taken individually, although these units of competency are government accredited, to be eligible for Austudy or a student visa, students need to enrol in the complete, accredited course, such as the HLT52615 Diploma of Ayurvedic Lifestyle Consultation or the HLT62615 Advanced Diploma of Ayurveda.